 A: Yes, candidates will have up to one year to sit for the exam from the time of your application's approval.
 The online exam is now the most common way to take the exam and allows you the flexibility to select the day and time!
 Visit www.naceuniversity.org to apply.
 A proctor is required.
 View the application at www.naceuniversity.org for details.

 Q. How many questions are on the exam and how long is the exam?

 A: There are 175 questions.
-Everyone has three hours to complete the paper version of the exam and 2.5 hours to complete the online version.
+Everyone has 2.5 hours to complete the online version and three hours to complete the paper version of the exam.
 Most people complete the exam in about two hours.

 Q. What grade is required to pass the exam?
 What if I do not pass the exam?